davidventuri/udacity-aind/sudoku/README.md

 1. Implement the Sudoku technique called "naked twins"
 2. Modify your code to solve a diagonal Sudoku

-### Install

-This project requires **Python 3**.

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
-Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

-##### Optional: Pygame

-Optionally, you can also install pygame if you want to see your visualization.
-If you've followed our instructions for setting up our conda environment, you should be all set.

-If not, please see how to download pygame [here](http://www.pygame.org/download.shtml).

 ### Code

 * `solutions.py` - You'll fill this in as part of your solution.